creativetimofficial/ct-material-dashboard-pro/README.md

 Material Dashboard 2 PRO makes use of light, surface and movement.
 The general layout comes with two modes: Light & Dark.
 Inside the archive you will find multiple example pages on how to use all components.
 And, of course, every element is documented.

-[Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with Material Dashboard 2 PRO.
-You can use it to gain insights into your sources of traffic.

 **Fully Coded Elements**

 Material Dashboard 2 PRO is built with over 300 frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.
 All components can take variations in color, which you can easily modify using SASS files and classes.